bluerobotics/ardusub-zola/advanced-usage/index.md

 - Video recorder
     - allows recording one of the available WebRTC streams, or the full Cockpit tab
     - recording occurs in the browser of the display device (not onboard the vehicle)
+        - this is currently stored in memory and downloaded to the device when finished, which may limit maximum time for individual recordings
     - recordings are saved using the [mission name](#mission-name) and the starting timestamp
 - Joystick connection status indicator
 - Flight mode selector